-The Galatians opened themselves to legalism but they had not fully yielded to this false doctrine – at this point, it was still their “desire” to imbibe it.
+The Galatians opened themselves to legalism but had not fully yielded to this false doctrine; it was their “desire” to imbibe it.
 The word “under” indicates authority.
 They wanted to place themselves under the authority of the law.

-The word “law” does not have the definite article to “the” in the Greek.
-This indefiniteness refers to the principle of law-keeping rather than the Mosaic law, although it clearly involves a misuse of the Mosaic law along with other legalistic rules for living.
+The word “law” does not have the definite article “the” in Greek.
+This indefiniteness refers to the principle of law-keeping rather than the Mosaic law.
+However, it clearly involves a misuse of the Mosaic law along with other legalistic rules for living.

 do you not hear the law?

-Paul takes them to the law to show them they do not want to be under the law as a rule of life!
+Paul takes them to “the law” to show them they do not want to be under the law as a rule of life!
 A proper perspective will support the grace concept if they genuinely listen to the law.